Does Dairy Cause Inflammation? Here's What a Dietitian Says

 Research suggests that saturated fats promote inflammation within the body.
 In fact, inflammation is considered to be the primary method by which heart disease and other chronic diseases develop.
 We get saturated fat from foods like meat, poultry, eggs and coconut oil, but also from higher-fat dairy products such as cheese, cream and whole milk.

 Because of the inflammatory effects seen from saturated fat, higher-fat dairy products are considered inflammatory foods.
-But a 2017 review that analyzed results from 52 human clinical trials looking at dairy and inflammation suggested that dairy appears to have a weak, yet statistically significant, anti-inflammatory effect in the body.
+But a 2017 review published in Critical Reviews in Food Science and Nutrition analyzing results from 52 human clinical trials looking at dairy and inflammation suggested that dairy appears to have a weak, yet statistically significant, anti-inflammatory effect in the body.
 And this effect was seen with full-fat dairy products as well.

 What does this mean?
 Researchers aren't really sure.
-While saturated fat may not be as harmful and inflammatory as we once thought, that doesn't mean we're in the clear to eat loads of saturated fat-containing foods—especially people with diabetes or heart disease.
-Until more is known, keep tabs on sat fat, but feel free to work some cheese or milk into your diet.
+While saturated fat may not be as harmful and inflammatory as we once thought, that doesn't mean we're in the clear to eat loads of saturated fat-containing foods—especially people with type 2 diabetes or at an increased risk for heart disease.
+Until more is known, keep tabs on saturated fat, but feel free to work some cheese or milk into your diet.

-Improving gut health is an essential component to reducing overall inflammation in the body, and regularly consuming a variety of good bacteria strains is one of the best ways to do this.
-Good bacteria, or probiotics, have many benefits in the body, including improving immune function and making the intestinal gut lining stronger and less permeable.
+Improving gut health is an essential component of reducing overall inflammation in the body, and regularly consuming a variety of good bacteria strains is one of the best ways to do this.
+Good bacteria, or probiotics, have many health benefits, including improving immune function and making the intestinal gut lining stronger and less permeable.
 This, in turn, means fewer irritants such as toxins, chemicals and other compounds are able to cross the gut lining and get into the body to trigger inflammation.

-Fermented foods are primary sources of probiotics, including fermented dairy products like yogurt and kefir, and research published in 2017 and 2018 suggests that regularly consuming fermented dairy may reduce or minimize inflammation by improving gut health.
-It is important to note that both studies appear to be funded by the National Dairy Council.
+Fermented foods are primary sources of probiotics, including fermented dairy products like yogurt and kefir.
+Research published in 2017 in Critical Reviews in Food Science and Nutrition and in 2018 in The Journal of Nutrition suggests that regularly consuming fermented dairy may reduce or minimize inflammation by improving gut health.
+It is important to note the dairy industry may be behind the studies–both studies appear to be funded by the National Dairy Council.

 What does this mean?
-Eating yogurt and dairy products with active, live bacteria cultures may help strengthen gut health to reduce inflammation.
+Eating dairy products like yogurt with active, live bacteria cultures may help strengthen gut health to reduce inflammation.

-As mentioned above, there's a small segment of the population that does need to eliminate most dairy products—and that's people with a milk allergy: they're allergic to casein, a protein in dairy.
-For these individuals, consuming milk or milk-based products triggers a direct inflammatory response from the immune system, the effects of which can be mild to life-threatening.
+As mentioned above, there's a small segment of the population that does need to eliminate most dairy foods—and that's people with a milk allergy: they're allergic to casein, a protein in dairy.
+For these individuals, milk consumption or consuming milk-based products triggers a direct inflammatory response from the immune system, the effects of which can be mild to life-threatening.

-Lactose intolerance is completely different, as it's not life-threatening and not inflammation-based.
-Individuals with lactose intolerance lack the enzyme required to break down lactose, the natural sugar found in milk, so when they consume milk, the result is usually mild to moderate gastrointestinal symptoms like gas, bloating or diarrhea.
+Lactose intolerance is completely different, as it's not life-threatening or inflammation-based.
+Individuals with lactose intolerance lack the enzyme required to break down lactose, the natural sugar found in milk, so when they drink a glass of milk, the result is usually mild to moderate gastrointestinal symptoms like gas, bloating or diarrhea.
 But this is caused by the undigested sugars, not by any inflammation that dairy triggered.
-Typically, lactose-intolerant individuals opt to cut dairy intake back greatly, but many can still consume small amounts of dairy, or certain dairy products, like yogurt, with no problem.
+Typically, lactose-intolerant individuals opt to cut dairy consumption back greatly, but many can still consume small amounts of dairy or certain dairy products with no problem.

 What does this mean?
 Even when the reaction is mild, consuming milk and foods containing milk will trigger an inflammatory immune response in people with a milk allergy.
 However, inflammation isn't the cause of lactose intolerance, so avoiding dairy may minimize symptoms but does little in regard to inflammation.

-A more controversial area of debate is dairy sensitivity, largely because a food sensitivity is difficult to accurately identify.
-Food sensitivities aren't life-threatening and don't trigger a direct immune response like an allergen does, but many functional medicine practitioners and dietitians think food sensitivities are worth paying attention to from an inflammatory standpoint.
+A more controversial area of debate is dairy sensitivity, largely because food sensitivity is difficult to identify accurately.
+Food sensitivities aren't life-threatening and don't trigger a direct immune response as an allergen does, but many functional medicine practitioners and dietitians think food sensitivities are worth paying attention to from an inflammatory standpoint.

 The Bottom Line

 Unless you have a milk allergy, research suggests that dairy is not the root cause of low-grade inflammation in the body.
 In fact, consuming foods like yogurt may actually help to reduce inflammation.
 But, you may want to try temporarily cutting out both dairy and gluten for a few weeks if you have existing inflammation or irritations in the body.
 Focus on whole, minimally processed foods, de-stress and allow your body to calm down.
-Then, try adding back a little yogurt or other dairy.
+Then, try adding dairy back to your diet.
 You may find that dairy isn't an issue when your body is in a healthy place.